MD-REHMAN/HRMS/README.md

 # HRMS
-Human Resoure Managemant System [A project based on Angular]
+Human Resoure Managemant System.

+It's a Web Application which is based on Angular.